2015 Federated Auto Parts 400

 The 2015 Federated Auto Parts 400 was a NASCAR Sprint Cup Series race held on September 12, 2015, at Richmond Raceway in Richmond, Virginia.
 Contested over 400 laps on the three–quarter (1.2 km) short track, it was the 26th race of the 2015 NASCAR Sprint Cup Series season.
 Matt Kenseth won the race, his fourth of the season.
 Kyle Busch finished second.
 Joey Logano, Aric Almirola and Dale Earnhardt Jr. rounded out the top-five.

 Logano won the pole for the race and led 25 laps on his way to a third–place finish.
 Kenseth led a race high of 352 laps on his way to winning the race.
 The race had 13 lead changes among four different drivers, as well as six caution flag periods for 47 laps.

 This was the 35th career victory for Matt Kenseth, fourth of the season, second at Richmond International Raceway and 10th at the track for Joe Gibbs Racing.
 With the win, Kenseth moved into a tie with Kyle Busch and Jimmie Johnson for the points lead after the Chase reset.
 Despite being the winning manufacturer, Toyota left Richmond trailing Chevrolet by 54–points in the manufacturer standings.

 The Federated Auto Parts 400 was carried by NBC Sports on the cable/satellite NBCSN network for the American television audience.
 The radio broadcast for the race was carried by the Motor Racing Network and Sirius XM NASCAR Radio.

 Report

 Background

 Richmond International Raceway, the track where the race was held.

 Richmond International Raceway (RIR) is a 3/4-mile (1.2 km), D-shaped, asphalt race track located just outside Richmond, Virginia in Henrico County.
-It hosts the NASCAR Sprint Cup Series and Xfinity Series.
-"America's Premier Short Track" formerly hosted a NASCAR Camping World Truck Series race, an IndyCar Series race, and two USAC sprint car races.

 Kevin Harvick entered Richmond with a 42–point lead over Joey Logano.
 Dale Earnhardt Jr. entered 93 back.
 Brad Keselowski entered 111 back.
 Jimmie Johnson entered 131 back.